The historic investment in the HOMES rebate program can help you make your home cleaner, healthier, and better for your family, pets, and the planet.

 - The Home Energy Performance-Based, Whole-House Rebates (HOMES) program, and

-- The High-Efficiency Electric Home Rebate Act (HEEHRA) program (which we’ll address in a future article)
+- The High-Efficiency Electric Home Rebate Act (HEEHRA) program

 In addition to rebates, homeowners can receive Inflation Reduction Act tax credits for eligible weatherization and heat pump projects.